On Monday, Vladimir Putin signed a law that effectively allows Russian airlines to seize at least 583 aircraft, that belong to foreign lessors.

 Helane Becker, from financial services firm Cowen, said:

 “We are in uncharted territory.
-We don’t know if they [the lessors] will see these aircraft again.
+We don’t know if they will see these aircraft again.
 Our guess is that (Russian carriers) use up whatever parts they have and then start cannibalizing (parts) to keep aircraft flying, and when this is over everything gets sorted out.”

 Beyond ICAO, the move to allow Russian airlines to seize aircraft goes against other treaties, that make leasing possible.
 So Russia’s move not only shakes the finances of these lessors but also calls into question their insurance.
 Financial rating houses are already saying that lessors who back debt using leases to Russian airlines face downgrades.
 So even if they survive the hit of losing these jets, lessors could struggle to finance future aircraft purchases.